Skip to main content

 Steps

-1. Navigate to Recipient Groups > Groupset and click Create in the upper-right corner.
+1. Go to Recipient Groups > Groupset and click Create in the upper-right corner.

 • Enter a name and description for the groupset.

 • Add recipient groups to the groupset.
-You can select recipient groups from the Public Groups, Invite Only Group, or System Group fields, or type recipient group names into the corresponding text fields.
+You can select recipient groups from the Public groups, Invite Only groups, System groups, or Org-based groups fields, or type recipient group names into the corresponding text fields to search for the

 Note